Goalkeeper (association football): Records

-Pascal Zuberbühler holds the record for fewest goals conceded by a goalkeeper in a World Cup tournament, and also went a record five successive matches at an international tournament without conceding a goal.
+Pascal Zuberbühler holds the record for the fewest goals conceded by a goalkeeper in a World Cup tournament and also went a record five successive matches at an international tournament without conceding a goal.
 He did not concede a goal in 463 minutes of World Cup play against France, Korea, and Togo—making Switzerland the only team in the history of the tournament not to concede a goal in normal time.
-Tim Howard holds the record for most saves made in a FIFA World Cup match, with sixteen against Belgium in the round of 16 of the 2014 tournament.
+Tim Howard holds the record for most saves made in a single FIFA World Cup match, with sixteen against Belgium in the round of 16 of the 2014 tournament.
 Oliver Kahn is the only goalkeeper to have won the Adidas Golden Ball for the best player of the tournament in a World Cup doing so in 2002.
 Lev Yashin is the only goalkeeper to have won the Ballon d'Or, given to the best player of the year.
 In 2021, Gianluigi Donnarumma became the first goalkeeper to win the player of the tournament award at UEFA Euro 2020.
 Gianluca Pagliuca of Italy became the first goalkeeper to be sent off in a World Cup finals match, dismissed for handling outside his area against Norway in 1994.
-His team went on to win 1–0 and reached the final before losing to Brazil in a penalty shoot-out, in which Pagliuca became the first goalkeeper ever to stop a penalty in a World Cup Final shoot-out.
+His team went on to win 1–0 and reached the final before losing to Brazil in a penalty shoot-out (the first time a World Cup final was decided by penalties), in which Pagliuca became the first goalkeeper ever to stop a penalty in a World Cup Final shoot-out.

-Iker Casillas holds both the record for fewest goals conceded in a UEFA European Championship (only one in 2012), and the record for longest unbeaten run at a European Championship, beating the previous record held by Dino Zoff.
-He also holds the records for most international clean sheets (102) by a male goalkeeper, beating the previous record held by Edwin van der Sar (72), and became the first goalkeeper in history, male or female, to keep 100 clean sheets at international level in 2015; he also shares with Hope Solo the overall men's and women's record for most international clean sheets.
+Iker Casillas holds both the record for the fewest goals conceded in a UEFA European Championship (only one in 2012), and the record for the longest unbeaten run at a European Championship, beating the previous record held by Dino Zoff.
+He also holds the record for most international clean sheets (102) by a male goalkeeper, beating the previous record held by Edwin van der Sar (72), and became the first goalkeeper in history, male or female, to keep 100 clean sheets at international level in 2015; he also shares with Hope Solo the overall men's and women's record for most international clean sheets.
 Buffon holds the record for most minutes without conceding a goal in European Championship qualifying matches at 644.

 On 26 February 1983, Pat Jennings became the first player to make 1,000 senior appearances in English football.
 In the 1986 World Cup, held in Mexico, he was turning 41, making him the World Cup's oldest-ever participant at the time.
 In 1976, PFA awarded him the Players' Player of the Year award making him the first goalkeeper to ever receive this accolade.